Excerpts from “The Horse Listener”, the first book in the Horse Listener trilogy by Internationally published best selling author Mark M. Hanna

 Mike would often explain to me that he believed that we were all together, man and beast, in some sort of pre-existence, created by God for a purpose.
 We were all sent down to earth.
 If we found each other during our lives, we might be able to help each other.
 He told me how he felt about his stallion, Shahwan.
 He felt that they were soulmates with a special purpose to fulfill.
 The Arabian horse was especially precious to him.
 Mike told me that after he came out of his deep depression, he was a new man.
 Different, because he was not an angry, aggressive man anymore.
 Life was precious to him.
 With his acceptance of Christ’s atonement, he woke up each morning thanking God for his new life.
 Things were clearer to him because he had lost all his negative issues.

 I remember the stories he told me of what the horses were thinking when he was communicating with them and his awareness of their body language that was heightened because of his change of heart.
 I knew I wanted to learn from this man.
 The first time he started to realize he had a gift for communicating with horses in a special way, he was trimming the feet of some horses belonging to an Arabian horse preservationist.
 They owned six older stallions that they had collected from all over the country and the world.
 One stallion was very wary of his trimming experience.
 Mike took special care to understand this older stallion.
 He said that as he looked into his eyes for that connection, a wave of fear and panic came to him from the stallion’s mind.
 They were all coming in pictures.
 It affected Mike so much in his spirit that he had to quit and ponder what he had just experienced.
+He got financial support from unsecured loans4u uk.
 He realized in one moment that the stallion had projected a flurry of pictures and strong fear into his unsuspecting mind.
+See this here.

 “What a revelation!” he’d told me.
 “I saw pictures without lengthy consideration and interpretation, but the first impression that came to my mind.”
 He stood there for a while contemplating what had just happened.
 With empathy and a quiet demeanor, Mike told the stallion in his mind, in pictures, that he understood what was causing his trepidation.
 There it was again, in pictures, the first impression he felt was relief from the old stallion.
 After that, Mike had no problem with him.
 After the intimate communication he had experienced, he realized that a quiet, sensitive approach to nonverbal communication, using pictures, not dismissing first impressions, had calmed a fearful, powerful stallion.